11 Different Types of Herons in Maryland

 This heron species may be observed fishing by standing still in shallow water while watching for potential prey, or they can dive after prey while swimming.

-The Green Heron breeds throughout Maryland during the early Spring months and can often be seen in family groups of two parents and 1 up to 3 chicks.
+The Green Heron breeds throughout Maryland during the early Spring months and can often be seen in family groups of two parents and one up to three chicks.

 Leave a Reply